 When Jim's Texaco customers were alerted that prices did not feature 0.9 cent pricing, they reacted negatively, assuming that Davis rounded up the price.
 Others questioned why he didn’t reduce the price by more, such as by 99 cents per gallon.
 Davis quickly abandoned his experiment.

 Retailers in Canada, among other countries, have fractional pricing, but while prices are often priced at the 9/10th cent, that’s not always the case.
 Because fuel is sold in litres, a one-cent adjustment is the equivalent to a 4-cent-per-gallon change, so retailers may choose to price in other increments to lure price-sensitive customers.
-Prices often end in 0.9, but you may also see 0.4, 0.2 or 0.7.
+Prices often end in 0.9, but it's also common to see 0.4, 0.2 or 0.7.
 On a related note, Canada stopped production of the penny in 2013.
-All retailers now round the transaction to the nearest nickel for those paying by cash.
+All retailers now round the transaction to the nearest nickel (higher or lower) for those paying by cash.

 There also are U.S. convenience stores that have sought to up transactions by eliminating the penny.
 In 2016, Mission Market (Fullerton, CA) said goodbye to the penny—rounding up or down prices to the nearest nickel.